Oaxaca en la historia y en el mito: Independence, Reform, Revolution Panel

 The major topics of the middle panel are the War of Independence (1810–21), the Reform movement often led by Benito Juárez (1854-1876) and the Mexican Revolution (1910-1921).
+The French Invasion has a mior role.

 Five Civil Wars

 In a period of 119 years (1810 to 1929) five civil wars involved the people of Oaxaca.
 These civil wars are the War of Independence (1810–21), War of Reform (1857-60), the Second French Invasion (1861–67), the Mexican Revolution, (1910–21) and to a minor extent, the Cristero War (1926–29).
 The image below combines elements from various Mexican wars.
+Even the French Invasion which is sometimes positioned as a foreign invasion between France and Mexico is a civil war in the sense that the Mexican Conservatives sought and encouraged Maximilian and the French to invade Mexico.
+(The conservative forces lost the War of Reform and they thought that setting up Maximilian as head of state would ensure the supremacy of conservative and Catholic values.
+Likewise Mexicans fought on the side of the French and ultimately when the victorious Juárez forces executed Maximillian, they also executed two Mexican generals.